RehanAhmad13/du-soc-chat-svc/README.md

 provided, random keys are generated at startup.

 ## Frontend
 A React application powered by [Vite](https://vitejs.dev/) lives in the `frontend/` directory.
 It demonstrates basic routing and local state management for a chat interface.
+The frontend was built as a proof-of-concept and to test that the backend functionality works properly rather than for actual proper development (thus the lacklustre design and missing components).

 ```bash
 cd frontend